sungbinlim/autoclint/README.md

 ### [Fast AutoAugment][]

 Fast AutoAugment learns augmentation policies using a more efficient search strategy based on density matching.
-Ideally, [Fast AutoAugment][] should be performed automatically, allowing the training data to adapt to test data.
+Ideally, Fast AutoAugment should be performed automatically, allowing the training data to adapt to test data.

 We modify the search space and implement a light version of Fast AutoAugment algorithm to surmount the restricted computational resources.

-As [Fast AutoAugment][], we search the augmentation policies that match the density of train data with density of augmented valid data.
+As Fast AutoAugment, we search the augmentation policies that match the density of train data with density of augmented valid data.
 We deviate from the original version in that we replace 5-fold with single-fold search and use random search (within subset of searched policy in original) instead of TPE algorithm.

 ## Results